johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 	4. To level off:
 		1. lead by 10% vertical velocity, so 50ft at 500FPM
 		2. pitch -- power -- trim
-3. Descents
+3. Constant Speed Descents
-	1. To initiate descent: pitch -- power -- trim
+	1. To initiate 500FPM/constant speed descent: power -- pitch (occurs naturally) -- trim
-		1. #todo :: confirm this order, mixed input from past instructors
 	2. Pitch attitude for cruise descent and pattern descent
 	3. Trim for desired descent rate or speed
 	4. To level off: